"Which of my photographs is my favorite? The one I'm going to take tomorrow."

 ― Imogen Cunningham

-Many people with an eye for beauty, judgment of light, and ability to capture the moment undertake photography business.
 Those who have made a name for themselves in this field are earning extremely well today.
 This is because there are three things which matter the most for the success of this business: right composition of elements in the photograph, right opportunity, and right networking.

-Even if people say you are a 'pro' at photography, it is highly advisable that you undertake professional courses to hone your talent.
 Getting a certification in photography or attending courses will give your work a professional perspective.
 Needless to say, your work will be taken more seriously on competitive platforms.
 It will also teach you to work with many photography software, the knowledge of which has become indispensable today.

-Is there a photographer whose work you look up to or appreciate?
-You may be in awe of how he has carved a niche for himself in the field of photography.
 You may even be a pure admirer of his art.
 Meet that person and speak to him about your aspirations.
 Request him to teach you 'tricks of this trade' and guide you in your work.
 Having a mentor can not only help ameliorate your work, but it can also get you good business contacts.

-Merely spending a few hours in photography classes is not going to make you an ace photographer.
-Apart from continuously clicking photos of various objects, models, monuments, nature, etc., you will have to do an internship with an able photographer.
 This will actually help get a preview of how your business will operate.
 Learn as much as you can about camera, equipment, posing, makeup, models, objects, light, etc. Even if you earn only a few dollars for this work, take it, as you will learn a lot.

-In the initial days, you can try your hand at different kinds of photography.
 However, it is advisable that you specialize in a particular field later, like wedding photography, fashion photography, industrial photography, travel photography, object photography, wildlife photography, food photography, portraits, etc. This will help in establishing yourself as a capable and creative photographer.

-Build a creative portfolio of your photographs which will help showcase your talent in front of clients.
-They will get an idea about your work and give you more business.
+Clients will get an idea about your work and give you more business.
 They may even refer you to their family and friends.
 Having a good e-portfolio will enable you to send your work to prospective clients in a matter of minutes.

-During the inception stage of your business, you may not have the necessary funds.
-Hence, it advisable to take a loan for the same.
 You can get an SBA loan easily, without much hassles.
 It is recommended that you carry your portfolio with you when you go to your lender to make a favorable impression.
 Also, hire professional services to look after your financial records and taxes.
 Maintain a record of all paperwork as it will be useful later on.

-Sourcing the right equipment is essential for your business.
 The quality of your photos will be highly dependent on the quality of camera and allied instruments you use.
 Hence, do not compromise on it.
 You will require a variety of instruments like camera, lenses, flash, flash cards, tripod, etc.

 Speak to a senior photographer before going ahead and buying these things.
 Try to utilize online deals to get them at best bargains.
 However, buying secondhand equipment is not advisable, as they will cause you to spend a lot on repairs.